ibm-cloud-docs/containers/storage-utilities.md

     1. In the navigation on the service details page, click **Buckets**.
     2. Click **Create bucket**.
 A dialog box is displayed.
     3. Enter a unique name for your bucket.
 The name must be unique within {{site.data.keyword.cos_full_notm}} across all regions and across all {{site.data.keyword.cloud_notm}} accounts.
-    4. From the **Resiliency** list, select the level of availability that you want for your data.
+    4. From the **Resiliency** list, select the level of availability for your data.
 For more information, see [{{site.data.keyword.cos_full_notm}} regions and endpoints](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints).
 For VPC clusters, make a note of the direct endpoint.
 For example: `s3.direct.us.cloud-object-storage.appdomain.cloud`.
-    5. Change the **Location** to the region where you want to store your data.
+    5. Change the **Location** to the region where you store your data.
 Keep in mind that your data might not be allowed to be stored in every region due to legal reasons.
     6. Click **Create**.
 4. Retrieve the {{site.data.keyword.cos_full_notm}} host name for your bucket.
     1. Click your bucket name that you created in the previous step.